Arte: ARTE Concert

 ARTE Concert (known until 2014 as Arte Live Web) streams a selection of new and recent stage performances.
 These might be Arte co-productions or recordings by partners, including major venues and independent companies, festivals, and autonomous artists, producers and websites.
 Genres covered include opera, rock music, theatre, chamber music, jazz and electronic music.
 Apart from plays and concerts, it also offers backstage reports, exclusive interviews with performers and key figures at various festivals, and extracts from dress rehearsals.
 The livestreaming platform United We Stream was launched in 2020 in response to the closure of venues due to the COVID-19 pandemic.
 Every day DJs and concerts are streamed live from empty clubs to audiences around the world in partnership with a wide range of performers.
 ARTE Concert streams more than 900 live shows and replays a year.

 In 2018, Arte launched its online opera season.
 As part of ARTE Concert, it provides access to new opera productions from various European opera houses by live stream or video on demand in six different languages via subtitles.
 The 2020/2021 opera season featured 21 opera houses from 12 European countries with both classic and contemporary productions.

+Digital productions

+ARTE produces digital games, for example Bury Me, My Love.